Xplo8E/Liter8/README.md

 An unsupported IPSW fails before extraction.
 A recognized firmware profile never supplies patch offsets; offsets remain outputs of the resolvers.

+The temporary SSHRD workflow was additionally verified against an untouched stock installation: the device booted the ramdisk, served SSH with no volume mounted, and returned to the original iOS after a reboot.
+No restore was performed.

 > [!NOTE]
 > IPSWs, extracted Apple binaries, tickets, and generated work directories are not included in this repository.